 - Bring your pet into space and shut the door.
 Allow your pet to sniff around the area and the items until they are comfortable.

 - Restrain your pet.
 A halter and leash should be sufficient for larger pets.
 For smaller pets, you may hold them firmly in your lap or wrap them in a towel to restrict their movement.
 If there is an additional person available, it can be useful to have an assistant for this process.
 Since many pets are nervous when someone stands above or behind them, it is best to try to angle yourself in front of your pet at eye level.

 - Gently lift your pet’s top lip using your finger, and begin brushing their teeth in small circular motions.
 Rather than focusing on cleaning every tooth, try to focus on the areas with the most plaque.

 Brushing your pet’s teeth involves a learning curve for both of you.
 Remember to go slow and brush for short amounts of time.
 Letting your pet lick a small amount of toothpaste off of the toothbrush for a few days before brushing is a good way to acclimate them to the new experience.

 VETERINARY ORAL CARE

 Whether or not you brush your pet’s teeth, your pet will require professional oral care over their lifetime.
 At Andes-Straley Veterinary Hospital, we provide a variety of oral care services.
-We provide routine tooth brushing and demonstrate appropriate technique for you to try at home.
-We also provide professional veterinary dental cleanings under anesthesia, including tooth extractions when necessary.
+We provide routine tooth brushing and demonstrate the appropriate techniques for you to try at home.
+Also provide professional veterinary dental cleanings under anesthesia, including tooth extractions when necessary.